Kosovo's World Cup dream -- and the brothers divided by duty

 "Yes, we thought it might happen, that it might take a while -- but it's here.

 "We will have the whole country supporting us and we want to give something back.
-We have just started out journey -- but we want to get something out of it."
+We have just started out our journey -- but we want to get something out of it."